csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 })
 ```

-If you want to preserve automatic enabling of features based on the stage, you can pass an array: `['auto', { /* plugin options */ }]`.
+If you want to preserve automatic enabling of features
+based on the stage, implementations and or browserslist,
+you can pass an array: `['auto', { /* plugin options */ }]`.

 ```js
 postcssPresetEnv({